kmieshko/schedule/README.md

 ## Features

 **Scheduling**
  * Scheduling for all employees based on their occupation, role and number department.
-The algorithm works automatically and doesn't need to involve the supervisor (complete)
+The algorithm works automatically and doesn't need to involve the supervisor
  * Edit schedule
  * Download via Excel